d-morrison/rwicc/README.md

 -   `L` is the date of the last HIV-negative test
 -   `R` is the date of the first HIV-positive test

-Next, let’s look at the observation-level (longitudinal) data:
+Next, let’s look at the first few rows of observation-level (longitudinal) data:

 ``` r
 pander(head(sim_obs_data))